OatmealDome/SwapDRC/README.md

-# Swap DRC for TV-Only Wii U Games
+# SwapDRC for TV-Only Wii U Games

-Introducing Swap DRC, a homebrew application that allows you to play TV-only Wii U games on your GamePad screen.
+Introducing SwapDRC, a homebrew application that allows you to play TV-only Wii U games on your GamePad screen.

-Swap DRC works by switching the display buffers for the TV and the GamePad with a press of a button.
+SwapDRC works by switching the display buffers for the TV and the GamePad with a press of a button.
 This app also includes the TCPGecko and Cafiine installers for other mods or hacks.
 The GamePad sensor bar can also be turned on when the TV display is on the GamePad screen, so playing with Wiimotes with just the GamePad is possible.

 Update v1.1: Audio swapping support is now available!